Real-Time Access through Integrated Clinical Systems

 About the Provincial Client Registry (PCR)

-The Provincial Client Registry (PCR) is an Alberta Health (AH) identity management application used to manage client demographics for the Ministry, Electronic Medical Records (EMR) and pharmacy community stakeholders.
+The PCR is a Primary and Preventative Health Services identity management application used to manage patient demographics for the Ministry, Electronic Medical Records (EMR) and pharmacy community stakeholders.

-What value and benefits does PCR provide?
+What value and benefits does the PCR provide?

-• Reduced costs associated with client misidentification.
+• Helps avoid costs associated with patient misidentification

 What information is stored in PCR?